Sidis Archives Home Page

 Notes on the Collection of Sidis's Pseudonyms

-Sidis chose for pseudonyms names of persons who had contributed to society but who were mostly unknown.
+Sidis apparently chose for pseudonyms names of persons who had contributed to society but who were mostly unknown.

-His sister, Helena Sidis, told me of three: "Barry Mulligan," "Charles Edward Beales, Jr.," and "Parker Greene."
-I learned of a fourth, John W. Shattuck, the "author" of The Tribes and the States, from its manuscript which I found in a suitcase in an attic.
-The suitcase, which she had directed me to, had Helena's name-tag.
-In the same suitcase were his "Meet Boston" articles written under the name of "Jacob Marmor."
+When I asked his sister Helena if he used any pseudonyms she replied: "'Parker Greene'; 'Charles Edward Beals, Jr.'; 'Barry Mulligan'."
+I learned of a fourth, "John W. Shattuck," from his unpublished manuscript of The Tribes and the States which I found in a suitcase in the attic of a relative.
+(The suitcase, which Helena had directed me to, had her name-tag attached.)
+In the same suitcase were 89 copies of his "Meet Boston" articles written under "Jacob Marmor."

 Collisions in Street and Highway Transportation